libp2p/js-libp2p-webrtc-star/DEPLOYMENT.md

     nginx-html:
 ```

-Kudos to jjperezaguinaga for the initial proxy-wrap.
-Yes, it... just works.
-Better than the HAPI tls hack, no?
+Kudos to @jjperezaguinaga for the initial proxy-wrap.